· 4 min read

 The build is a moisture argument the wrap has to win.
 Fajita meat is rested off the grill so it holds its juice, and the peppers and onions throw off liquor the moment they soften, so a thin sheet of lavaş is the wrong bread for a wet load unless the cook is disciplined about it.
 Strips are sliced short, across the grain, so a single tug does not drag the whole filling out the back.
 The vegetables go in seared but drained.
 Cheese is laid against the bread so it melts into a seal rather than pooling, and the rolled wrap is pressed seam-down on the griddle to set it before the steam can work the crumb soft.

-Every part fails in its own direction.
+Each element can betray the wrap in a different way.
 Carve the meat in long strips and the first bite empties the wrap; leave the peppers wet and the seam blows out halfway down the hand.
 A lavaş rolled loose lets the core shift and spill, and a lavaş pressed too long goes from pliant to brittle and cracks where it should fold.
 Drown the lot in sauce and the thin bread cannot carry it, so the bottom turns to paste.
 Underseason the marinade and the dish loses the one thing it came for, the char and the cumin-warm edge that say fajita rather than generic grilled chicken in bread.

 Slice a good one open and the steam carries scorched pepper and seared beef, a whiff of charred onion behind it.
 The lavaş is warm and a little crisp where the griddle marked it, soft where it folds.
 The first bite reaches the seared edge of the meat through the cool slick of sauce, the pepper still holding a faint snap because it came off the heat in time, the cheese pulling short between the bite and the half in the hand.
 It eats fast and a little precariously, two hands, the open end pointed up, the way any loaded dürüm is eaten at a Turkish counter.